imba/imba.io/content/docs/undocumented.md

 @media(hover: hover)
 ```

-## Dotenv Support
+## .env

+Imba will automatically traverse up the file tree starting from
-Imba ships with built in [dotenv](https://www.npmjs.com/package/dotenv) support by looking for a `.env` file in the current working directory
+**the dirname of the file you ran with imba** in search for a `.env` file.
-(or traversing the filesystem upwards until it finds one),
-the contents of which will be accessable from `process.env`.
+The contents will be accessable from `process.env`.

 The `.env` file has the following syntax:

 ```
 S3_BUCKET="YOURS3BUCKET"